nukomeet/handbook/code/git/commits.md

 - `improv: coding`
 - `fix: that was wrong`
+- `fix: hauleth is an idiot` (this is bad commit name even if it is true)
 - `test: write tests to check credentials for signed in and anonymous users`

 ## Long description (optional)